channeloutfitters/channeloutfitters.com/content/post/hunt-stories-2/index.md

 The return of the wildly popular hunt stories, here we go.
 This one is about a great white hunter named Easy E. aka Eric.
 Eric killed the giant of all giants the year before, this year we just wanted to get a good deer and have fun.
 I booked Eric in at a new ranch we got in Northeast Montana.
 I had to see for myself if this place was worth the cost.
 I guided four hunts there.

 As usual, when Eric drives over from Oregon the weather gods try to kill his spirit.
-Upon arrival a artic blizzard appears, yeah for Eric.
+Upon arrival a arctic blizzard appears, yeah for Eric.
 The first day of the hunt dawned with 7 inches of snow and -25 temps.
 It was to cold to walk much as the wind chill was, well chilly!
 The next few days the wind mellowed out making conditions a little better for some walking and stalking.

 We seen some nice deer, a lot of young up and comers.
 I was impressed with the place!
 Eric had killed a 190 inch deer the year before, making it easy to pass on young 4x4s.
 On about his 3 day we were riding around complaining about the fog and sucky weather. visibility was about a quarter-mile, not helping confidence!